-Here’s a little more about the book: Great Disasters is a novel set in Chicago against the backdrop of 9/11, the wars in Iraq and Afghanistan, and the protests against them.
-The book follows six young men coming of age in that context, and explores themes of friendship, addiction, first love, diverging paths, memory, and how people are shaped to be the people they become.
-It is a story about a betrayal, and the unexpected consequences of that betrayal in the lives of the six friends.
-I can’t wait to share it with you.
+Great Disasters is a set largely in Chicago against the backdrop of 9/11, the start of the wars in Iraq and Afghanistan, and the protests against them.
+The book follows six young men coming of age in that context, and explores themes of friendship, addiction, protest, first love, diverging paths, and how people are shaped to be the people they become.
+Though though the book takes on big global issues, the story at its core is an intimate one about love, friendship, protest, and how to be—towards each other and ourselves.

 “Great Disasters is at once an artistic coming-of-age novel and a scathing indictment of our already-fairly-long American 21st century.
 The book is so inviting and entertaining that its ultimate emotional impact sneaks up on you.” - Christopher Beha, author of The Index of Self-Destructive Acts